Transition Caregiving for Terminal Illness

 This importance of having family conversations for anyone preparing for eventual death can begin at any time, i.e. days, weeks, months, or years before or nearing the end of life.

-Since my first role accompanying the dying many years ago (see the About Me page), I’ve come to realise how crucial these open conversations are during the dying process to help reduce intense feelings of guilt, shock or shame for the dying and others after death.
-The woman I accompanied emotionally and spiritually was really gracious in her dying process.
-This left a strong impression on me, and my perception of death and dying was transformed; it deepened my compassion for others as well as for myself.
-The experience gave me with the impetus to help other families feel able to have the best send off possible.
+Since my first caregiving role accompanying the dying many years ago (see the About Me page), I’ve come to realise how crucial these open conversations are during the dying process to help reduce intense feelings of guilt, shock or shame for the dying and others after death.
+The first woman I accompanied emotionally and spiritually was really gracious in her dying process.
+This left a strong impression on me, and my perception of death and dying was transformed; it deepened my compassion for others as well as for myself and helped me realise how precious life is at a very early stage in adulthood.
+The experience gave me with the impetus to find my purpose in helping other families feel able to have the best send off possible during a painful ending.

 I provide an online service for private in-home palliative or community hospice patients and their families/friends, which can include any of the following: